rancher/api-spec/README.md

   - <code>rev:</code> A string identifying the resource revision, if [resource versioning](#resource-versioning) is implemented.
   - <code>links:</code> A map with [links](#links) to:
     - <code>self:</code> The location of the resource itself.
-    - <code>schema:</code> The location of the schema definition for this resource type
+    - <code>schemas:</code> The location of the schemas collection.
+      - This is required **only** at the root level of the response.
+If it contains nested resources (e.g. a collection) they do not need this link.
     - Any related resources/collections, as appropriate.
   - <code>actions:</code> A map of action names &rarr; the URL that can be requested to perform them.
     - This MAY be omitted if the resource type has no actions.